News

 You might like to end your prayers with The Lord's Prayer

 Our Father, who art in heaven, hallowed be thy name; thy kingdom come; thy will be done on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation; but deliver us from evil.
-For thine is the kingdom, the power and the glory, or ever and ever.
+For thine is the kingdom, the power and the glory, for ever and ever.
 Amen.

 The Conclusion